tbruyelle/RxPermissions/README.md

 - Handles multiple permission requests out of the box.
 For instance if during the initialization of your app you request the same permission in 2 different places, only one request will be made to the framework.
-As a result, only one popup will appear to the user, but his reponse will be dispatched to all requesters.
+As a result, only one popup will appear to the user, but his response will be dispatched to all requesters.

 - Easy testing.